rocky-linux/documentation/docs/guides/git_wf_git-cola_atom.md

 ![Atom Unstaged](images/gw_atomunstaged.png)

-These changes also show up in git-cola under the "Status" in the left-hand window:
+These changes also show up in Git Cola under the "Status" in the left-hand window:

 ![git-cola Unstaged](images/gw_gitcolaunstaged.png)

-## Staging the Files with git-cola
+## Staging the Files with Git Cola

 Once our document is done and we are ready to create the pull request, the first thing we need to do is to write a commit statement.
 In most cases typing it all up before committing the files is easier, because as soon as you stage your files, the changes will disappear from view.

 You want your commit statement to be as clear as possible.
 The Commit summary should say what you are committing.
 For example: "Document to Present a git Workflow."
 The extended description should give bullet points of the highlights of the document, for instance:

-* git workflow using git-cola and Atom
+* git workflow using Git Cola and Atom
 * Includes corresponding images

-Once you've written the Commit but before you hit the "Commit" button, you need to stage all of your unstaged files.
+Once you've written the commit but before you hit the "Commit" button, you need to stage all of your unstaged files.
 To do this, select all of the files, then right-click and click on "Stage Selected."
 Now click the "Commit" button.

-Before you get out of git-cola, in the "Branches" section on the right, right-click "main" and click "Checkout."
+Before you get out of Git Cola, in the "Branches" section on the right, right-click "main" and click "Checkout."
 We want to be checked out to main before we push our files.

 ## Pushing To Your Fork

 Now that all of the document creation work is done, you need to push your branch to your fork.
-If you followed along as we created the remotes before, then you have created your fork as the "origin".
+If you followed along as we created the remotes before, then you have created your fork as the "origin."

 We need to get into the documentation directory in the terminal window.
 In other words, into the clone of the Rocky Documentation repository.
 From a terminal window type: